kekru/code-analysis-bitbucket-exporter/README.md

 ## Integrate in Maven

-This example configures PMD and spotbugs in Gradle and adds the `code-analysis-bitbucket-exporter` to export the results to Bitbucket insights.
+This example configures PMD and spotbugs in Maven and adds the `code-analysis-bitbucket-exporter` to export the results to Bitbucket insights.

 pom.xml